kamil0204/codepecker/docs/NEO4J_CONSTRAINT_FIX.md

 # Neo4j Constraint Error Fix

 ## Problem
-The application was failing with a Neo4j constraint error when running `app.py`:
+The ingestion pipeline was failing with a Neo4j constraint error when running `ingestion.py`:
 ```
 neo4j.exceptions.ConstraintError: Node(21) already exists with label `Method` and properties `name` = 'GetProjectsAsync', `parent_class_name` = 'ProjectController'
 ```

 This occurred because:
-1. The application was using `CREATE` statements which fail on duplicate data
+1. The ingestion pipeline was using `CREATE` statements which fail on duplicate data
 2. Unique constraints were preventing duplicate method entries
-3. Re-running the application without clearing the database caused conflicts
+3. Re-running the ingestion pipeline without clearing the database caused conflicts

 ## Solution Implemented